BinPro/CONCOCT/doc/complete_example.md

 Setting up the test environment
 -------------------------------
 ###Using Docker###
-On your host machine create a folder where you want all the output from this example to go:
+On your HOST machine, create a folder where you want all the output from this example to go and where you will store the CONCOCT-test-data.
+Following the structure below (Data, Data/CONCOCT-complete-example, Data/CONCOCT-test-data):

-    mkdir -p /home/username/Data
+    mkdir -p /HOST/path/to/Data
-    mkdir /home/username/Data/CONCOCT-complete-example
+    mkdir /HOST/path/to/Data/CONCOCT-complete-example
     # Move the test data you extracted in the download part into the Data folder
-    mv /home/username/CONCOCT-test-data /home/username/Data/CONCOCT-test-data
+    mv /HOST/extracted/test/data/CONCOCT-test-data /HOST/path/to/Data/CONCOCT-test-data

-Now you want to execute the following command to log into our full Docker image and to map the ```/home/username/Data``` to your image:
+Now you want to execute the following command to log into our full Docker image and to map the ```/HOST/path/to/Data``` to your image and the Data folder will be accessable in /opt/Data:

-    sudo docker run -v /home/username/Data:/opt/Data/ -i -t binnisb/concoct_0.2.1_full bash
+    sudo docker run -v /HOST/path/to/Data:/opt/Data/ -i -t binnisb/concoct_0.2.1_full bash

-This will download the 1.8G image to your machine and then leave you in a BASH shell with the following environmental variables set for you:
+This will download the 1.8G image to your machine and then leaves you in a BASH shell.
+In the Docker imgage, the following environmental variables have been set.
+So if you have your folders set up differently in the steps above you need to alter these variables accordingly:

     CONCOCT=/opt/CONCOCT-0.2.1
     CONCOCT_TEST=/opt/Data/CONCOCT-test-data